Rosemount-Apple Valley-Eagan, Osseo schools plan shift to distance learning

-The Rosemount-Apple Valley-Eagan school board voted Thursday night on the change for secondary students, which will be effective Nov.
+The Rosemount-Apple Valley-Eagan school board voted Thursday night on the change for secondary students, which goes into effect Nov.
 12. Friday morning, Osseo Area Schools made the same move, voting to begin distance learning for middle and high schools starting Nov.
-9. Elementary students in both districts will remain in a hybrid learning model, attending in-person classes for part of the week, and spending the other days in distance learning.
+9. Elementary students in both districts will remain in a hybrid learning model, attending in-person classes for part of the week and spending the other days in distance learning.

 "This really has an impact on our ability to continue to staff and operate our schools effectively," he said.